payloadcms/payload/templates/ecommerce/README.md

 To run Payload in production, you need to build and serve the Admin panel.
 To do so, follow these steps:

+1. Switch [your Stripe account to live mode](https://stripe.com/docs/test-mode) and update your [Stripe API keys](https://dashboard.stripe.com/test/apikeys).
+See [Connect Stripe](#connect-stripe) for more details.
-1. First invoke the `payload build` script by running `yarn build` or `npm run build` in your project root.
+1. Then invoke the `payload build` script by running `yarn build` or `npm run build` in your project root.
 This creates a `./build` directory with a production-ready admin bundle.
-1. Then run `yarn serve` or `npm run serve` to run Node in production and serve Payload from the `./build` directory.
+1. Finally run `yarn serve` or `npm run serve` to run Node in production and serve Payload from the `./build` directory.

 ### Deployment